tyler-bravin/HalfSwordSplitScreenMod/README.md

 # Half Sword Split Screen Mod
 A split screen mod for Half Sword demo v0.3 ([Steam release](https://store.steampowered.com/app/2397300/Half_Sword/)).
-The mod allows you to play Half Sword with two people on two controllers locally (or over Steam Remote Play).
+The mod allows you to play Half Sword with two people on two controllers locally (or over Steam Remote Play Together).
 The split screen is vertical (left half and right half).
 You still need a keyboard/mouse to restart the game.